How to become a Politician

 - For more advice on books to read, check out the Top Ten Books Every Politics Student Should Read.

-- To take your interest in Politics to the next level, check out our International Relations, Politics and Leadership Academy.
+- To take your interest in Politics to the next level, check out our Oxford International Relations Summer School.